parejkoj/fgcmcal/cookbook/README.md

 ### Running `fgcmBuildStars.py`

 This is also a simple command-line task.
-E.g.,
+This task will take around 2.5 hours on `lsst-dev01`:

 ```bash
 fgcmBuildStars.py /datasets/hsc/repo --rerun \